 - the child's areas of strengths and difficulties - any parent/carer concerns, any school concerns - plan any additional support the child may receive, next steps, agreed outcomes. - discussion around permission for referrals to outside professionals for advice and assessment.

-Where a child is identified as having SEND, the school will seek to remove barriers to learning and put SEND provision in place.
+Where a child is identified as having SEND, the school will seek to remove barriers to learning, through making adaptations to the curriculum and put SEND provision in place.